All Episodes

 I'm sorry.

-What do you why?
+What do you, why?

 Well, no, no, no, no, no, no.

-I I listen, I like debate discourse, disagreement, right?
+Listen, I like debate, discourse, disagreement, right?

-Um I don't enjoy personal I don't enjoy the politics of personal destruction.
+I don't enjoy the politics of personal destruction.

-We have this sort of uh they started it philosophy of hate, right?
+And we have this tendency, right and left, we have this sort of they started it philosophy of hate, right?

-So, oh, if you did it first, then all you know, all hands are loose, whatever, I can do it too.
+Oh, if you did it first, then all, you know, all hands are loose, whatever.

-And if that's true, right, eye for an eye makes the whole world blind.
+Eye for an eye makes the whole world blind.

 So at some point, we have to say, look, I don't like it when the other side does it.

-We could debate which side does it worse and whatever yours does, but it I don't like which side, I don't like, I don't care which side does it worse.
+We could debate which side does it worse and whatever yours does, but I don't like which side.

 I'm responsible for myself.

-I'm gonna hold my own side accountable.
+I'm going to hold my own side accountable.

 In the day and age of Trump, have you ever seen one president attacked more viciously than him?

-Again, we could spend we literally could.
+Again, we could spend, we literally could.

 We could talk about all that.